The Brat in Each of Us

 Who doesn’t like to be in control?
 And who likes to be told what to do?

-Jesus' landmark words in His greatest period of suffering give us the predominant attitude,
+Jesus' landmark prayer during His greatest period of suffering gives us the attitude we should aim for,

 Going a little farther, he fell with his face to the ground and prayed, “My Father, if it is possible, may this cup be taken from me.
 Yet not as I will, but as you will.” ³

-We can face the grumpy mood inducing affronts to our will in the same way, “Lord, this is really hard!
+We can face the grumpy mood inducing affronts to our will in the same way: “Lord, this is really hard!
 I don’t like it and if you can get me out of this, great!
 But if not, then your will be done, not mine.
 And help me to not be a brat, but to honor you before all as I go through what I'm going through.”
-That can be a hard prayer to sincerely pray!
+Yes, that prayer can be a hard prayer to pray with sincerity!
+But we can aim towards it.

 Jesus knew he had a “cup” to drink.
-We have our cup to drink as well.
-And that truth tends to rub us the wrong way, when we come to a season where we are facing it head on.
-But the best response, a response we do well to teach our children as well, is to ask for help when we are confronted with the what-we-want verses the what-the-Lord-has-for-us.
+We have our own cup to drink, our cross to carry, as well.
+And that can rub us the wrong way when we have to face it head on.
+But the best response, a response we do well to teach our children as well, is to ask for help when we are confronted with the what-we-want verses the what-the-Lord-has-for-us moments.

 Allow me to close with this: you are not alone in your war of the will.
 I am not alone in my war with the will.
 All believers are engaged in this epic battle; and setting bratty-ness aside, by God’s grace, we can embrace grace and walk nobly through the challenges we face and shine the light as a city on a hill.